wpeverest/everest-forms/readme.txt

 == Changelog ==

 = 3.1.1.1     	- 08-04-2025
-* Fix 			- Security Issue.
+* Fix 			- Unserialize issue with object injection.
-* Fix 			- Critical error while viewing entries.
+* Fix 			- Array to string conversion while viewing entries.
 * Fix 			- Square payment not working with redirect settings.
+* Fix 			- Restriction on form preview on the basis of capabilities.

 = 3.1.1     	- 01-04-2025
 * Enhance 		- Form preview design revamp.